Sport in Ancient Greece

 Panatheniac Stadium: Fact box

 This enormous stadium, the only one in the world to be made entirely of marble, was the site of the Panathenaic games.
 Much like the Olympic games, it was a sporting venue which hosted running, throwing and wrestling events.
+The statues in the centre of the arena were called herms.
+They were used as marking posts and honoured the god of sport, Hermes.

-It was further developed by the Romans in 144 AD, who built it up with marble and expanding it to hold as many as 50,000 people.
+It was further developed by the Romans in 144 AD, who built it up with marble and expanded it to hold as many as 50,000 people.
 It now weighs over 85,000 tonnes!
 The stadium later fell into disuse for over a thousand years.

-The ancient Olympic Games wasn’t held here – that was in the town of Olympia.
+The ancient Olympic Games weren’t held here – that was in the town of Olympia.
 However, this stadium hosted the first modern Olympic Games in 1896, and then again in 2004.
 This means sport has been hosted at this site for over two and a half thousand years!

 Sport in Ancient Greece